 The Path Forward: Autonomous Security

-AI security isn’t just an upgrade.
-It’s the new standard.
+AI security is not just an upgrade; it is the new standard.
 The shift toward autonomous security systems is already happening, and early adopters are seeing measurable improvements.

-Cutting security team reaction delays from minutes to seconds
+They also deliver faster response times, cutting security team reaction delays from minutes to seconds.

 Organizations that embrace autonomous security solutions today will be the ones best prepared for tomorrow’s security challenges.